Joinguyen/j-queue-sdk-web/README.md

 npm test
 ```

-Tests are located in the `tests` directory and cover initialization, event handling, and disconnection logic.
+Tests are located in the `tests` directory and cover initialization, event handling, polling, and disconnection logic.

 ## Security Note